fabiofumarola/ultrayolo/docs/index.rst

-Welcome to tfyolo3's documentation!
+Welcome to ultrayolo's documentation!
 ======================================

-Tensorflow 2 implementation of yolo version 3
+Tensorflow 2.1 implementation of yolo version 3 with extract backbones and training utils.

 .. toctree::
    :maxdepth: 2